 My own dad taught me how to drive and I still bear some traumatic memories from the experience.

-One such lesson was not long after he had a vasectomy and I remember him screeching, “My balls, Katie!” as I bounced over the raised road markers.
+One such lesson was not long after he had a vasectomy and I remember him screeching, “My balls, my balls!” as I bounced over the raised road markers.

 In fact it was this very experience which convinced me that even though I was a single mom, I would pay for both the kids to have driving lessons when the time came.